bonitasoft/bonita-doc/md/event-handlers.md

 You can create an event handler to track any change to any object in the database and take the appropriate action.
 For example:

 * Catch PROCESSINSTANCE\_CREATED to detect that a process instance has started, and notify the process supervisor.
-* Catch FLOWNODE\_INSTANCE\_CREATED to detect that a human task is available, and send email to all the users elligible to perform it.
+* Catch ACTIVITYINSTANCE\_STATE\_UPDATED to detect that a human task become available, and send email to all the users eligible to perform it.
-* Catch HIDDEN\_TASK\_CREATED to detect that a service task becomes available, and start an external system that is required to complete the task.

 At the end of this page there is a list of all the events.